CIBIL Score Ranges

 If you are planning to apply for credit anytime soon, you must avail of your credit report.
 You can have CIBIL send you your credit report on a monthly or six-monthly basis by opting for a plan and paying them a small fee.

-If your CIBIL score is in the poor range, do not worry.
+If your CIBIL score is in the low range, do not worry.
 An individual’s CIBIL score is not absolute.
 By practicing proper financial discipline, you can push your credit score to an excellent score.
 Remember to pay all your credit bills on time, maintain a low credit utilization ratio, borrow money only when needed and maintain a healthy mix of different types of credit.
 Do this for a few months straight and you will see a change in your CIBIL score.

 If you want the most reliable CIBIL score and CIBIL report, you must apply to TransUnion CIBIL.
 However, if you want to check your credit score without paying any CIBIL score charges, you can do so by going to one of the many websites that offer this facility for free.
 You will be required to enter your Aadhar or PAN details.
 This will help the website identify your credit profile.
 However, rest assured that the information provided with stay safe with the website you are using.